jsommers/switchyard/examples/exercises/README.rst

 ****************

 This folder contains sources for sample exercises.
-Each subfolder includes a project description and various support files.

-Instructors: if you'd like the source for the tests, please email me.
+Each subfolder includes a project description and various support files.  *Instructors*: if you'd like the source for the tests, please email me.
+An overview of existing and in-the-works exercises is as follows:

 Learning switch
 	Build a simple Ethernet learning switch.
 This is a nice starter